thoughtworks-jumpstart/jumpstart/javascript/asynchronous-javascript/promises.md

 - One party that creates a promise and finally decides when to resolve the promise, and if the promise should be fulfilled or rejected.
 - The other party that receives the promise can register their action plans and wait to be notified on the outcome.
 The recipient/observer of a promise have no influence on whether the promise is fulfilled or rejected, nor can they decide when the promise would be resolved.

 Let's write some codes using the promise API in ES6 to represent the example above.
+The sample codes below can be found in this [repository](https://github.com/thoughtworks-jumpstart/asynchronous-javascript-by-example)

 We will first learn: